russellf9/f9-angular-scrabble/README.md

 ## Project Objectives

-Attempting to create a definitive seed app.
+Attempting to create a definitive seed app, using best practise for Gulp, Ionic, Angular and SASS.

+Also to document the complete Ionic Workflow.

 ## Installation